 The Red Cross responds to nearly 70,000 disasters each year in the United States – and the vast majority of those are home fires.
 The Red Cross Central California Region is committed to decreasing this number through a proactive approach: installing free smoke alarms and empowering families to make smart decisions during a disaster.

-- Taft - June 18, 2016 Anyone can volunteer at this event!
+- Simi Valley - August 20, 2016 Anyone can volunteer at this event!
 Click here to sign up today!

 More Home Fire Campaign events are coming to Central California very soon.
 Check back for future event dates.